This post may contain affiliate links.

 Origin

-Nihari Recipe originated around the end of the eighteenth century in Nawab’s Kitchen.
+Nihari Recipe originated around the end of the eighteenth century in old Dehli in Nawabโs Kitchen.
 (Nawabs were semi-autonomous rulers of princely states of South Asia in Mughal times and also after that period.)
 So we are having some royal Nawabi food.

-Nihari comes from the Urdu word Nihar, which means morning.
+Nihari comes from the Urdu and Arabic word Nihar, which means morning.
 In those times Nawabs would have Nihari for breakfast.
-It is basically a smooth flour-based spicy beef stew.

-After the Partition of India and Pakistan, the dish got extremely popular in Pakistan, especially in Karachi.
+After the Partition of India and neighboring Pakistan, the dish is extremely popular in Pakistan, especially in Karachi.
 Karachi foodies love spicy food and Karachi Nihari is all about spices.
 Here you can read more about nihari at Dawn blogs.

 But, if you ask where does Nihari come from?
 It is still doubtful but most probably in old Dehli or Lucknow.
 Afterward, it became popular amongst Muslims in South Asia.